Apis dorsata: Description

+Nests

-NestsApis dorsata differs from the other bees in its genus in terms of nest design.
-Each colony consists of a single vertical comb made of workers’ wax suspended from above, and the comb is typically covered by a dense mass of bees in several layers.
+A. dorsata differs from the other bees in its genus in terms of nest design.
+Each colony consists of a single vertical comb made of workers' wax suspended from above, and the comb is typically covered by a dense mass of bees in several layers.
 The nests vary in size, reaching up to 1 meter.
 Each cell within the comb is hexagonal in shape.
-Apis dorsata store their honey in an upper corner of the nest.
+A. dorsata store their honey in an upper corner of the nest.
 The same size and type of cells are used to rear larvae.
 Nests are constructed in the open and in elevated locations, such as on urban buildings or tall trees.
 These bees rarely build nests on old or weak buildings for safety concerns.
-Apis dorsata can form dense aggregations at one nesting site, sometimes with up to 200 colonies in one tree.
+A. dorsata can form dense aggregations at one nesting site, sometimes with up to 200 colonies in one tree.

 Each colony can have up to 100,000 bees and is separated by only a few centimeters from the other colonies in an aggregation.
 Some colonies also exhibit patterns of nest recognition, in which they return to the same nesting sites post migration.

+Distribution and habitat

-Distribution and habitatApis dorsata is found from the Indian subcontinent to Southeast Asia.
-The greatest populations of Apis dorsata are found in China, Malaysia, Indonesia, India, Pakistan, and Sri Lanka.
-In the Philippines, which used to have one of the greatest populations of Apis dorsata, the populations have now become relatively rare due to deforestation and people's "mindsets" towards the bees.
+A. dorsata is found from the Indian subcontinent to Southeast Asia.
+The greatest populations of A. dorsata are found in China, Malaysia, Indonesia, India, Pakistan, and Sri Lanka.
+In the Philippines, which used to have one of the greatest populations of A. dorsata, the populations have now become relatively rare due to deforestation and people's "mindsets" towards the bees.
 They mostly reside in tall trees in dense forests, but also build nests on urban buildings.
 These bees are tropical and in most places, they migrate seasonally.
 Individual colonies migrate between nesting sites during the transition from the rainy to dry seasons and occupy each nesting site for about 3–4 months at a time.
 Some recent evidence indicates these bees return to the same nest site, though most, if not all, of the original workers might be replaced in the process because workers usually live for less than two months.
 Furthermore, these bees build small combs that serve as temporary nests during their long migrations.

-In Bornean rainforests, Apis koschevnikovi and Apis dorsata are the only honeybees that appear frequently at flowering canopy trees or baits.
+In Bornean rainforests, A. koschevnikovi and A. dorsata are the only honeybees that appear frequently at flowering canopy trees or baits.
 Even though they share most of the same rain forest habitat, they are still able to coexist.
 Their difference in size and tongue length help separate their resource use.